ESG Topics A-Z

 To the World:

-Sodium, which is an essential mineral that occurs naturally in foods, can also be added to food during processing for functional reasons and/or taste characteristics and by the consumer at the table as a component of table salt.
 While obtaining adequate sodium is essential to human health, excess sodium intake is a leading risk factor for diet-associated disease and disability, prompting global public health authorities to call on the food industry to reduce sodium in their products.
-The current World Health Organization (WHO) guideline recommends that people limit daily intake of sodium to a maximum of 2000 mg - this is equivalent to 5 g salt per day.
+The current World Health Organization (WHO) guideline recommends that people limit daily intake of sodium to a maximum of 2,000 milligrams (mg) — this is equivalent to 5 grams (g) of salt per day.

 Approach

+Sodium, an essential mineral that occurs naturally in foods, can also be added to food during processing for functional reasons and/or taste characteristics and by the consumer at the table as a component of table salt.
 We have set goals, considering guidance from public health authorities including the WHO, to help consumers reduce the amount of sodium in their diets.
-Our goal, as part of our pep+ (PepsiCo Positive) ambition, is that by 2025, at least three-quarters of our global foods portfolio sales volume will not exceed 1.3 milligrams of sodium per Calorie and by 2030, at least three-quarters of our global convenient foods portfolio volume will meet or be below category sodium targets.
+Our goal, as part of our pep+ (PepsiCo Positive) ambition, is that by 2025, at least three-quarters of our global foods portfolio sales volume will not exceed 1.3 milligrams of sodium per Calorie and by 2030, at least three-quarters of our global convenient foods portfolio volume will meet or be below category sodium targets.1

-Our approach to managing sodium within our foods portfolio is guided by PepsiCo’s Nutrition Criteria.
-These science-based criteria are based on recommendations for diet and nutrient intake from leading global and national nutrition authorities including the WHO, the U.S. Department of Agriculture (USDA), the National Academy of Medicine and national public health authorities.
+Internally, progress towards our sodium goals is led by a cross-functional team with members from Research and Development (R&D), Marketing and Commercialization functions and guided by PepsiCo’s Nutrition Criteria.
+These science-based criteria are based on recommendations for diet and nutrient intake from leading global and national nutrition authorities including the WHO, the U.S. Department of Agriculture (USDA), the National Academy of Medicine and other national public health authorities.

-To respond to global consumers’ nutritional needs and the policy and regulatory environment, we are exploring sodium-reduction techniques that will allow us to meet all of our consumers’ taste expectations of our products.
-This includes continuing to advance and apply a range of technologies to enhance flavor while reducing a product’s overall sodium content.
+To respond to global consumers’ nutritional needs and the policy and regulatory environment, we are exploring sodium-reduction techniques that will allow us to still meet all of our consumers’ taste expectations of our products.
+Our efforts are made possible through the cutting-edge innovations developed by our more than 2,600 employees across 18 R&D centers around the world.
+These experts include:

 Progress